Used BMW X3 for sale nationwide

 Quick Summary

 The BMW X3 (2018-2024), known as the G01, is a compact premium SUV that blends impressive handling with stout performance, practicality and modern technology.
 This generation was launched in 2017 with a tweaked wheelbase making it slightly longer and more spacious than its predecessor.
-A range of versions are offered, including petrol, diesel and plug-in hybrid models, with a high-performance BMW X3 M Competition derivative available.
-The spacious, comfortable and well-designed cabin features excellent build quality, an easy-to-understand infotainment system and a large 550-litre boot to accommodate most luggage requirements with ease.
+A range of versions are offered, including petrol, diesel and plug-in hybrid models, with a high-performance BMW X3 M Competition derivative for those seeking extra thrills.
+Inside, you'll find a spacious, comfortable and well-designed cabin with excellent build quality, an easy-to-understand infotainment system, and a generous 550-litre boot.

 Where the BMW sets itself apart from rivals such as the Audi Q5 and Land Rover Discovery Sport is on the road.
-Even the entry-level engines are flexible and powerful, and the X3's handling is far more sporting and engaging.
+Even entry-level engines are flexible and powerful, whilst the X3's handling is far more sporting and engaging than competitors.
 It's refined and rides well, though sportier models can be less relaxing on broken surfaces.
-Running costs vary significantly depending on the model; the base xDrive20i and xDrive20d are capable of averaging up to 36.7mpg and 47.9mpg respectively, whilst the plug-in hybrid xDrive30e offers up to 148.7mpg and emissions as low as 44g/km of CO2.
-The X3 M Competition, however, achieves a best of 24.8mpg.
-BMW offers fixed-price servicing plans to help spread costs, with plans available from £25 per month.
+The plug-in hybrid xDrive30e offers the lowest emissions and best economy figures at up to 148.7mpg, whilst the xDrive20i and xDrive20d achieve up to 36.7mpg and 47.9mpg respectively.
+Running costs are manageable with fixed-price servicing plans available from £25 per month.

-Best for: Buyers seeking a premium SUV with engaging handling, those wanting a choice of efficient engines, and drivers prioritising a spacious, comfortable cabin with modern technology.
+Best for: Buyers seeking a premium SUV with engaging handling, those wanting a choice of efficient powertrains, and drivers prioritising a spacious, comfortable cabin with modern technology.

-Not ideal for: Those requiring off-road capability, buyers needing a seven-seat option, or those seeking the most comfortable ride in sportier trim levels.
+Not ideal for: Those requiring off-road capability, buyers needing a seven-seat option, or those seeking the ultimate comfort of a Volvo XC60.

 Comparison vs Key Rivals